-The official version of the College Residency Policy and Procedures is located on frederick.edu, may be revised annually, and is currently under review.
-Revisions to this policy are effective July 1, 2021.
+The official version of the College Determination of Residency for Tuition Purposes Policy and Procedures is located on frederick.edu and may be revised annually.
+Revisions to this policy took effect July 1, 2021.

 In-county Tuition Rate for Employees of Frederick County Business & Industry